 Goering, C. Z. (2003).
 Building the classroom from the students up.
 Secondary English.

-Presently, Goering serves as co-editor for the Speaking Truth to Power column of English Journal.
+Presently, Goering serves as chair (2018-2020) of the English Language Arts Teacher Educators.
+He served from 2015-2018 as co-editor for the Speaking Truth to Power column of English Journal and also guest edited (with Margaret Mary Sulentic-Dowell) a special issue of Pedagogies: An International Journal on arts integration.
 In 2013-2014 he served as co-editor of The SIGNAL Journal, a national publication dedicated to advancing the study and practice of young adult literature.
 Also in 2014, Goering served as co-editor (with David A. Jolliffe) of a special issue of Reader, a journal dedicated to reader oriented theory, practice, and criticism.
-Along with colleague Jason Endacott, Goering writes at The Progressive Educator, a blog dedicated to promoting civil discourse in education that is sometimes featured on Huffington Post and by the National Education Policy Center.
-In partnership with Freddie Bowles' work at www.CornDancer.com, Goering founded www.LitTunes.com in November of 2007 as an open access educational outreach initiative dedicated to enhancing and developing adolescents' literacies through popular music and music lyrics.
-LitTunes hosts essays, research, lesson plans and song to literature connections provided, in part, by stakeholders across the country.

-Goering has co-authored one book, co-edited one book, authored or co-authored over 50 articles and book chapters, served as PI or Co-PI for over $1,000,000 in grants and contracts, and has given numerous refereed and invited presentations at regional, national, and international conferences.
-In 2016, he was inducted as a fellow of the University of Arkansas Teaching Academy, elected to the executive council of the Conference on English Education, and served as visiting scholar for the Transitioning to College Writing Conference at the University of Mississippi.
+Goering has co-authored one book, co-edited three books, authored or co-authored over 65 articles and book chapters, served as PI or Co-PI for over $1,000,000 in grants and contracts, and has given numerous refereed and invited presentations at regional, national, and international conferences.
+In 2018, his co-edited book, Critical Media Literacy and Fake News in Post Truth America, was selected as a recipient of the 2019 Divergent Award for Excellence in 21st Century Literacies Research, http://www.initiativefor21research.org/the-divergent-award.html.
+In 2016, he was inducted as a fellow of the University of Arkansas Teaching Academy, elected to the executive council of the English Language Arts Teacher Educators, and served as visiting scholar for the Transitioning to College Writing Conference at the University of Mississippi.
 In 2012, he was honored as the Klemmer Distinguished Lecturer at Washburn University and from 2010-2012 served on the National Council of Teachers of English (NCTE) Secondary Section Steering Committee.
 He is a National Board Certified Teacher (2006-2026) in English/Language Arts/Adolescence and Young Adulthood, a former National Council of Teachers of English High School Teacher of Excellence (2004), and Judith C. Gilbert Outstanding Writing Teacher (2004).
 He won the College of Education & Health Professions awards for Superior Service (2011 & 2014) and Faculty STAR (2010).
-He's also been recognized with Curriculum & Instruction awards for Service (2011 & 2014) and Faculty STAR (2008 & 2012).
+He's also been recognized with Curriculum & Instruction awards for Research (2017), Service (2011 & 2014), and Faculty STAR (2008 & 2012).